Gauche has two primitive lazy evaluation mechanisms.

 you may not exactly know when the evaluation occur, so

-having side-effects there is a bad ides.
+having side-effects there is a bad idea.

 (See force